gamusdev/lowlatency-performance-test/brokers/leeme.md

 This code is a simple performance test with both brokers.
 The test is done without any optimization, neither in the brokers nor in the Java Virtual Machines of the Publishers and Subscribers.

+The test is executed with one standalone brokers.

 ## Publishers & Subscribers
 The clients are using Spring Cloud Streams with Flux.